api-platform/docs/laravel/index.md

  }
 ```

+Read the detailed documentation about using [Laravel gates and policies with API Platform](security.md).

 ## Eloquent filters

 API Platform provides an easy shortcut to some [useful filters](./filters.md), for starters you can enable a `PartialSearchFilter` on every exposed properties and add an `OrderFilter`: